jssql1234/docs-sqlpay/docs/integration/vision/linking-to-account.md

 ## Introduction

-SQL Vision are linked to SQL Account to get the amount of sales target achieved by employees.
+SQL Vision is linked to SQL Account to get the amount of sales target achieved by employees.

 ## Requirement